EdgeFirstAI/documentation/docs/discrete/datasets/uploading_images_to_studio.md

 # Upload Images

+!!! warning "HEIC is not fully supported"
+    Recent Apple devices are seen to capture HEIC image formats by default.
+This format has not been fully supported yet in EdgeFirst Studio.
+Please make sure to use JPEGs, JPGs, or PNGs for uploading images to EdgeFirst Studio.

 Image files can be uploaded into any dataset container in EdgeFirst Studio.
 Choose the dataset container to upload image files.
 In this case, the dataset is called "Coffee Cup".
 Click on the dataset context menu (three dots) and select import.

 <figure markdown="span">